edimoldovan/goweb/README.md

 This done with `lightningcss` which can be installed like this `npm i -g lightningcss-cli` or any other way that makes the cli tool available to `npx`

 ## example configuration use
-Parse and use `config.toml` to showcase some examples of how this is done.
+Use c`config/config.go` to showcase some examples of how configuration will be done.
+Later environment variables will also be transitioned here.

 ## use javascript import maps
 JavaScript dependencies are installed with `npm` into the `assets/` folder, then minified/copied if needed into the `public` folder when the server starts.
 They are configured in the `config.toml` so that they become available as JavaScript import maps in the HTML head.